V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/trucks.md

 ![!MPCNC adding idlers](https://www.v1engineering.com/wp-content/uploads/2020/06/Idlers-scaled.jpg){: width="400"}

-* Tuck in the Idlers into the pocket in the trucks.
+* Tuck in the idlers into the pocket in the Trucks.
 * Tighten the screws just tight enough to seat the nut all the way then back off a 1/2 turn.
 * Ensure the idlers are free spinning.